rl1987/trickster.dev/tricksterblog/content/post/understanding-http2-fingerprinting.md

 passed into a hash function.
 You can check your own HTTP/2 (and TLS) fingerprints at [tls.peet.ws](https://tls.peet.ws).

-HTTP/2 is commonly used for security purposes, such as fighting automation.
+This technique is commonly used for security purposes, such as fighting automation.
 It is part of toolkit in automation countermeasures arsenal that companies such as Akamai are selling to their customers.

 To see an example of this kind of fingerprinting you may want to check Xetera's modified version of nginx, especially the [`calculate_fingerprint()` function